logo

 • Engines: Lycoming IO-360-C1E6 (200 hp)

 The original Seneca I is the most affordable entry point into the lineup.
-While it's known for being a bit underpowered, it's still a capable twin for VFR or light IFR use.
-However, it lacks turbocharging, which limits its high-altitude performance—something most buyers eventually want.
+While it is known for being a bit underpowered, it is still a capable twin for VFR or light IFR use.
+It lacks turbocharging, which limits high-altitude performance, something many buyers eventually want.

 Budget-conscious buyers, time-building, and training